National Geographic – A Great Brand Experience?

 The greatest brands have high awareness, a clear and distinctive image, and also an ability to evoke a strong rational and emotional bond with audiences, stretch into new markets as well as change with the times.
 With the opening of its new London store, The National Geographic Society set a new high standard for great brand experiences.

 The National Geographic Society

 It all started in 1888 when 33 explorers and scientists gathered to form the National Geographic Society ‘for the increase and diffusion of geographical knowledge’.
-Over the years, the Society has supported many expeditions and research projects including polar and undersea expeditions, studies of animals, such as Dian Fossey’s study of mountain gorillas.
-It has also enabled discoveries such as the wreck of the Titanic (Robert Ballard) and the man-like Zinjanthropus in Tanzania (Louis Leakey).
+Over the years, the Society has supported many expeditions and research projects including polar and undersea expeditions.
+Also animal studies, such as Dian Fossey’s work on mountain gorillas.
+It also enabled discoveries such as the wreck of the Titanic (Robert Ballard) and the man-like Zinjanthropus in Tanzania (Louis Leakey).

-The first brand extension, National Geographic magazine appeared in 1888.
-Then with its articles on geography, science, world history and current events, dramatic photographs from around the world, and trademarked yellow border, it became an icon of our times.
+The first brand extension, National Geographic magazine, appeared in 1888.
+With its articles on geography, science, world history and current events, dramatic photographs from around the world, and also trademarked yellow border, it became an icon of our times.
 Also a coffee table essential for the chattering classes.

 Photographed by Steve McCurry, the girl had sea green eyes striped with blue and yellow.
 She peered with a mixture of bitterness and courage from within a tattered burgundy scarf.
 As a result her picture touched the souls of millions.